fantasyland/fantasy-land/README.md

      w.extend(f)

-1. `f` much be a function which returns a value
+1. `f` must be a function which returns a value

     1. If `f` is not a function, the behaviour of `extend` is unspecified.